I Couldn’t Sleep at All Last Night

 Allergies and common colds can keep you awake.
 Try propping your head up with a pillow, using over-the-counter saline nasal rinses, or talking with your MD to develop a long-term strategy for relief.

-If you’re of retirement age or 55+, consider the amazing night’s sleep you could have at Edgewood!
-We have a variety of services available that will reduce your stress levels so you can rest easy.
+If you’re of retirement age or 55+ and want to hear how you can get an amazing night’s sleep at Edgewood, we have a variety of services available that will reduce your stress levels so you can rest easy!
 From independent living to memory care to on-site physical and occupational therapies, we have strategies that can help.
 Questions?
 Check-in with us at info@edgewoodhealthcare.com

 Related Posts